L1fescape/ableton-open-last-set/README.md

 - have applescript wait until project is loaded before giving application focus (currently focuses right when ableton loads)

 ## Notes
-- the main motivation was to remove an additional step when trying to hop back into a project with a fresh idea on my mind.
-I get distracted very easily, so the fewer steps there are between me and making music the more music will be made.
+- the main motivation was to remove an additional step when trying to hop back into a project to reduce the number of distractions between the idea in your head and creating it.
 Saving time was not an objective (and it doesn't save much time - see the next note).
-- When calling `open my_set.als` Ableton will *still* open to a blank Untitled.als project before then opening your set
+- When calling `open my_set.als` Ableton will *still* open to a blank Untitled.als project first and then open the project.
+Need to investigate if this is avoidable.